 Looking good while feeling your best is important to most people.
 For men especially, understanding how to look professional while in professional or more formal settings without compromising on comfort can definitely be an art.
-For some, the idea of looking "comfortable" and "professional" may seem at odds.
-On one end, you have the sort of cozy clothing you'd never wear to the office: men's flannel pajamas, ribbed henley shirts and men’s terry cloth robes.
-On the other side of the spectrum, you'll find crisp button up shirts, starchy trousers and tailored jackets.
+For some, the idea of feeling comfortable and looking professional may seem at odds.
+On the one hand, you have the sort of cozy clothing you'd never wear to the office like men's flannel pajamas and your favorite worn-in men’s T-shirt.
+On the other side of the spectrum, you'll find crisp button-up shirts with starchy trousers.

 One of the easiest ways to nail both professionalism and comfort is to pair button-up shirts with men’s jeans.
 We've been trending towards wearing denim in professional settings for a long time now.
-Ever since the "casual Friday" trend emerged in the '90s, denim has had a place in all but the most formal and traditional of workplaces.
+Ever since the casual Friday and business casual trends emerged in the '90s, denim has had a place in all but the most formal and traditional of workplaces.
 Today, it has become just as frequent a sight in work settings as a pair of men's chinos or men’s dress pants.

-It's easy to see why so many professionals were eager to incorporate denim into their workweek rotation: not only is denim rugged and hardwearing, but it's also comfortable and naturally molds to the body of its wearer.
-A good pair of jeans can become an article of clothing that knows your body better than any other, and can be a constant companion from weekends to work days and back again.
+It's easy to see why so many professionals were eager to incorporate denim into their workweek rotation: not only is denim rugged and hardwearing, but it's also comfortable.
+With wear, denim will naturally mold to the body of its wearer.
+A good pair of jeans can become an article of clothing that knows your body better than any other and can be a constant companion from weekends to work days and back again.
 Wearing a button-up men’s dress shirt with a pair of darker wash denim jeans can be a great way for men to look professional while still feeling maximum comfort.

 Depending on your setting, choosing the right men’s button-down shirt may be key for maintaining that professionalism.
 You should be intentional about whichever button-up you choose to wear with your jeans.
 For something more reliable but still comfortable, opt for a more classic style of a button-up shirt.
-You’ll have wider options when it comes to selecting a button up, but we like the idea of pairing an oxford cloth button up to denim.
+You’ll have wider options when it comes to selecting a button-up, but we like the idea of pairing an oxford cloth button-up with denim.
 Because oxford cloth is a heavier fabric with less of a sheen, it matches the more casual appeal of denim while still remaining polished enough for professional wear.

 Instead, seek out sport coats and blazers that are made from a flatter or more texture-rich fabric, such as cotton, corduroy or flannel.
 The more casual hand and appearance of these jackets won't make them look out of place when worn above a pair of jeans.